stevenpi/Link.PS.VideoConverter/README.md

 # Video Converter
-The purpose of the video converter is to save space from many different large captures (i.e. from game capturing).
+The purpose of the video converter is to save space from many different large captures (i.e. from game capturing). it converts h264 coded `.mp4` files into h265 coded `.mp4` files.

 ## Requirements
 * A usable `ffmpeg.exe` is needed (needs to be configured in `config.xml`).
 Either compile your own binaries from the [official sites](https://www.ffmpeg.org/), or download [Shotcut](https://shotcut.org/) (easier way, download portable version), which contains ffmpeg.exe!